 Jouy-en-Josas is situated four kilometers to the south east of Versailles, right in the middle of the valley of the Bièvre River.
 A small town with nearly eight thousand inhabitants, half of Jouy-en-Josas is covered by forest.
 It is home to HEC and is located approximately ten miles from the center of Paris.

 Jouy-en-Josas dates back to the ninth century when monks from the abbey of Saint-Germain-des-Prés settled the area.

 The program at HEC Paris is for Wharton students only.

-French nationals and/or any student with completed formal education in France are not eligible for this program.
+French nationals and/or any student with completed formal education/degree from France are not eligible for this program.

 Minimum GPA Requirement

 - Huntsman Students are required to complete at least 4 semesters of college-level French or the equivalent by the end of the academic semester (fall or spring) prior to departure, with at least a grade of “B”.

 - Wharton Students are required to complete 2 semesters of college-level French or the equivalent by the end of the academic semester (fall or spring) prior to departure.
 Students must enroll in a French course during the academic semester (fall or spring) prior to departure.

 A full course load at HEC Paris consists of 24-30 ECTS credits per semester.
 The total number of courses in which a student enrolls will depend upon the ECTS value of each individual course.
 Penn students must maintain a full course load while abroad.
 Penn Abroad recommends that each course be 5-7 ECTS credits.
 While ultimately at the discretion of your home school, 5-7 ECTS per course appropriately equates to 1 CU of coursework.